c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 **Credits - thanks!**
 - 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X, Copyright (c) 2020 Bryan Siepert for Adafruit Industries
 - This code also inspired by feature and fixes written by dobodu
+- thanks in advance for any pull request contributions

 ## Setting up to use the Sensor